-Mr. Edward L. Erickson has over 30 years of executive and board level experience in diagnostics, therapeutics, and life science research products having served as president, CEO or a Director of over a dozen companies in these industries.
-In addition to his chairmanship of MDxHealth, he currently serves as Chairman of Myoscience, Inc., a privately-held medical device company; is Lead Director of Saladax Biomedical, Inc., a diagnostics company developing and commercializing companion diagnostic and therapeutic dose management assays, where he was previously President and CEO; and is a Director of CertiRx Corporation, a privately-held company in the field of document and product authentication and anti-counterfeiting.
+Mr. Edward L. Erickson has over 30 years of executive, board-level and advisory experience in medical devices, therapeutics, and life science research products having served as chairman, president, CEO or a director of over a dozen companies in these industries.
+He was previously President and CEO of Saladax Biomedical, Inc., a diagnostics company developing and commercializing companion diagnostic and therapeutic dose management assays.
 Prior to joining Saladax, he served as President and CEO of BioNanomatrix, Inc., a privately-held genomics company developing and commercializing proprietary DNA analysis systems.
 Previously, he was the Chairman, President and CEO of Cellatope Corporation, a private company developing diagnostic products in the field of autoimmune diseases.
-Prior to that, he served in top leadership roles, including president, CEO and/or chairman, of three venture capital-backed medical products companies, Cholestech, Immunicon, and DepoTech, which successfully completed initial public offerings (IPOs) under his leadership.
+Prior to that, he served in top leadership roles, including president, CEO and/or chairman, of three venture-capital backed medical products companies, Cholestech, Immunicon, and DepoTech, which successfully completed initial public offerings (IPOs) under his leadership.
 Earlier in his career, he held executive positions at The Ares-Serono Group (acquired by Merck KGaA) and Amersham International (acquired by GE).
 Mr. Erickson holds an MBA with High Distinction from the Harvard Graduate School of Business Administration and B.S. and M.S. degrees from the Illinois Institute of Technology.
-He did military service as an officer in the U.S. Navy's nuclear submarine force.
+He did military service as an officer in the US Navy's nuclear submarine force.

 Dr. Jan Groen joined MDxHealth in 2010 and has over 30 years of executive and Board level experience in the clinical diagnostic and biotech industry, with a particular focus on emerging technologies, product development and commercialization.
 Dr. Groen was previously the president and COO of Agendia, a venture backed CLIA laboratory developing and commercializing proprietary genomic products and responsible for their United States and European diagnostic operations, respectively.
-Prior to this, he served as vice-president of research & development at Focus Diagnostics, Inc., a private owned company focusing on infectious diseases and immunology, that was acquired by Quest Diagnostics in 2006.
+Prior to this, he served as vice-president of research & development at Focus Diagnostics, Inc., a private owned company focusing on infectious diseases and immunology, which was acquired by Quest Diagnostics in 2006.
 Dr. Groen has held numerous management and scientific positions at ViroClinics B.V., the Erasmus Medical Center, and Akzo-Nobel.
-Dr. Jan Groen is a supervisory Board member of IBL International B.V.
-Dr. Groen holds a Ph.D. degree in medical microbiology from the Erasmus University Rotterdam and published more than 125 papers in international scientific journals in the field of clinical diagnostics.
+Dr. Jan Groen is a board member of MyCartis BvBa.
+Dr. Groen holds a Ph.D. degree in medical microbiology from the Erasmus University

+Rotterdam and published more than 125 papers in international scientific journals in the field of clinical diagnostics.